-15. Peer on peer abuse
+15. Child on child abuse

-15.1 Bullying
+15.1 Child on child abuse

-Our school's policy on the prevention and management of bullying is set out in a separate document and is reviewed annually by the governing body.
-This policy includes reference to all types of bullying (including cyberbullying, prejudice-based bullying and discriminatory bullying).
+Our school's policy on the prevention and management of abuse is set out in a separate document and is reviewed annually by the governing body.
+This policy includes reference to all types of abuse (including cyberbullying, prejudice-based abuse and discriminatory abuse).
 We acknowledge that to allow or condone bullying may lead to considerations under child protection procedures.